Ahsan Iqbal: Jamat-i-Islami

+Pakistan Muslim League (N)

-In 1993 Pakistani general election, he became member of the National Assembly for the first time after winning constituency NA-117 of Narowal.
+In the 1993 Pakistani general election, he became member of the National Assembly for the first time after winning constituency NA-117 of Narowal.
 In 1993, he served as Policy and Public Affairs Assistant to then Prime Minister of Pakistan.

-He was re-elected as the member of the National Assembly for the second time in 1997 Pakistani general election. when his party PML-N won clear majority in National Assembly for the first time in the history of Pakistan, Chaudhary played his role in several key government positions.
+He was re-elected as the member of the National Assembly for the second time in the 1997 Pakistani general election. when his party PML-N won clear majority in National Assembly for the first time in the history of Pakistan, Chaudhary played his role in several key government positions.
 He was appointed as the Deputy Chairman of the Planning Commission of Pakistan with the title of Minister of State, chairman Pakistan Engineering Council and was also a chairman for the National Steering Committees on Information Technology and IQM and Productivity.
 Chaudhary continued on the positions allotted to him till the 1999 Pakistani coup d'état in which then Chief of Army Staff, Pervez Musharraf, overthrew elected Prime Minister Nawaz Sharif and his existing elected government.
 Dawn reported that on Chaudhary's initiative Pakistan's first national IT policy was formulated.

-In 2002 Pakistani general election, he lost the National Assembly seat.
+In the 2002 Pakistani general election, he lost the National Assembly seat.
 During the Musharraf rule, Chaudhary taught management at the Mohammad Ali Jinnah University in Islamabad from 2000 to 2007.
 Chaudhary is considered a loyalist of Nawaz Sharif who kept the PML-N alive during the Musharraf rule.

-In 2008 Pakistani general election, Chaudhary was re-elected as the member of the National Assembly for the third time.
+In the 2008 Pakistani general election, Chaudhary was re-elected as the member of the National Assembly for the third time.
 He briefly served as the Minister for Education of Pakistan with an additional portfolio of Minister of Minorities' Affairs in the Gillani ministry.
 But after PML-N decided to sit on opposition benches due to a disagreement with PPP related to the reinstatement of the judges dismissed by former President Pervez Musharraf in 2007, he resigned six weeks into the newly formed PPP-led coalition government.